-In addition to the requirement on the time limit of development, the land grant contracts may also contain, or local governmental agencies may impose, certain other requirements on the developments or the results of developments.
-Those requirements include, among other things, amount of total investment to be made, investment density to be achieved, the tax contributions or annual turnovers by the relevant Group's subsidiary and joint venture to be achieved after the completion of developments.
+In addition to the requirement on the time limit of development of land, the land grant contracts may also contain, or local governmental agencies may impose, certain other requirements on the developments or the results of developments.
+Those requirements include, among other things, amount of total investment to be made, investment density to be achieved, the tax contributions or annual turnovers by the Issuer's relevant PRC subsidiaries and joint ventures to be achieved after the completion of developments.
 Failure to satisfy such requirements may result in penalties or an increase in the land grant premium which in turn could have an adverse effect on the Group's business, financial condition, results of operations and prospects.